SpeciesFileGroup/taxonworks_autocomplete/README.md

 ```

 ### Imperative
-You can initialize a it by instantiating the TWAutocomplete class
+You can initialize it by instantiating the TWAutocomplete class

 ```html